saltyrtc/saltyrtc-meta/Protocol.md

 ## Server's Permanent Key

 A SaltyRTC complicant server SHOULD have a permanent NaCl key pair for public key authenticated encryption.
-If the server has such a key pair, it will be used to sign the server's session key and the client's permanent key to mitigate Man-in-the-middle attacks.
+If the server has such a key pair, it will be used to sign<sup>1</sup> the server's session key and the client's permanent key to mitigate man-in-the-middle attacks.
 In order to validate this signature, a client that connects to a server SHOULD know the server's permanent public key.

+<sub>1: The signature is done implicitly by using NaCl's authenticated
+public key encryption, because public key signatures in NaCl are still subject to change.
+Authenticated encryption achieves the same goals, while avoiding incompatible sign/verify implementations.</sub>

 ## Client's Session Key